Changes to the ways we work during the Coronavirus (COVID-19) emergency.

 - In the surgery the dentist and nurse will be wearing an increased amount of protective clothing, including a mask and visor.

-- When the visit is complete we will ask you to wash your hands with soap and water before leaving the surgery.
+- When the visit is complete we will ask you to disinfect your hands before leaving the surgery.

-All the new procedures make it difficult to communicate in the surgery.
+All the new procedures make it difficult to communicate.
 It’s still possible but not as easy as it used to be.
 So, if you would like, the dentist will be able to speak more comfortably to you either before or after your visit, or possibly both, by using a secure video chat solution.
 If you would like to take advantage of this please let us know and we will book an appointment for it.